Candlestick Charts

 If your account application is accepted then, once logged in, you will be able to access the live charts and prices.

-Of course, if you do decide to trade, be aware that spread trading and contracts for difference carry a high degree of risk and you may lose more than your initial deposit.
+Of course, if you do decide to trade, be aware that spread betting and contracts for difference carry a high degree of risk and you may lose more than your initial deposit.

 Accessing More Live Charts